vmprs/NetworkShowPasswords/README.md

-"# NetworkShowPasswords"
+# NetworkShowPasswords
-"A batch script that shows all your saved wifi passwords"
+A batch script that shows all your saved wifi passwords